MicrosoftDocs/dynamics-365-customer-engagement/ce/mobile-app/files-images-offline-profile.md

-## View column properties for file or image
+## View column properties for a file or image

 1. Sign in to [Power Apps](https://make.powerapps.com).